Optional Co-op for Arts and Sciences

 8. The host employer provides resources, equipment and facilities that support learning objectives or goals.

 Apply for an on-campus co-op or service-learning co-op.
-These opportunities are generally open to all majors and require little to no prior experience.
-They satisfy a co-op requirement and help you develop skills that can be leveraged in pursuit of another co-op.
+These are usually open to all majors and require little to no prior experience.
+They satisfy a co-op requirement and help you develop skills that can help you get your next co-op.

 When you secure a co-op, report it in Handshake as a “CCPS Internship/Co-op Experience – Full-time OR Part-time” and register for co-op credit during the semester you will complete the work experience.
 You should register for the credit by the term census date (typically two weeks into the semester but up to week eight).